mlforcada/kaznu-gisting/dev/pre/README.md

 # Appraise job preparation

+Note that lots of this code has been obtained by modifying existing code containing other functionalities.
+Remnants of the code used there are still found here.
+Some time would be needed to streamline this code.

 ## prepare_one_2.py

 Takes two files: a reference text file, a hint text file, and produces an XML results file.
 In this project, both the reference and the hint text are a single sentence.

+If --no_hint is given, the hint text is ignored.

 One can set the percentage of gaps (e.g.  --percentage 20 for 20%), the source language (--sl), the target language (--tl) which will be used to label the XML file.

-If a KenLM language model is available, holes are punched where the entropy is maximum; otherwise, they are randomly punched (selecting --no_entropy).
+A document id (--docid) is also provided.

 If a list of stopwords is available for the language in question from package stop_words, then holes are never punched where stopwords are.